Settings wishing to apply for this funding can follow the relevant links below.

 Staffordshire County Council are consulting on plans to use the Special Capital Provision Funding for 2019-20 and 2020-21 to develop Resource Bases at Mainstream Schools for children with Education Health and Care Plans with Social, Emotional and Mental Health Needs and/or Autistic Spectrum Condition.

-We will complete a consultation until 19 July 2019 to gain views around this proposal.
+A consultation has recently been undertaken to gain views around this proposal.
 If this proposal is supported, we intend to request Expressions of Interest from interested parties in the Autumn term 2019.